yelkhatib/JSONCompactor/README.md

 Compress JSON files by removing unnecessary white space.

 Pretty basic, but does a good job (~12-18% compression for most files).
+Takes around 4 minutes per GB on a typical machine.

 ## Usage:
     java JSONCompactor /path/to/input/file.json /path/to/output/file.json